Michael is an author with a passion for health and the longevity of human lives and has been living with tinnitus for nearly a decade.

 There have been great strides taken to better understand tinnitus through research funded by the U.S. government.
 Currently, there isn't a cure for tinnitus.
 Researchers aren't giving up, and neither should anyone coping with tinnitus.
 There's very progressive research currently underway.

-Be careful what some claim on the internet, there aren't any miracle cures for tinnitus, mainstream medicine or homeopathic, I've tried everything.
-Although every person's tinnitus is different and specific to that individual, so it doesn't hurt to try everything once.
-I genuinely have to believe that one day I can have silence again, you'll never realize how much you miss it, till it's gone.
+Be careful what some claim on the internet; there aren't any miracle cures for tinnitus, mainstream medicine, or homeopathic, and I've tried everything.
+Although every person's tinnitus is different and specific to that individual, it doesn't hurt to try everything once.
+I genuinely have to believe that one day I can have silence again.
+You'll never realize how much you miss it till it's gone.
 Here are ways to reduce your risk of developing tinnitus:

-- Bring earplugs to loud movies, I use to get weird looks when I forgot my earplugs and had to resort to using wads of napkin.
+- Bring earplugs to loud movies.
+I used to get weird looks when I forgot my earplugs and had to resort to using wads of napkins.
 Pride and vanity should not go before the health of your hearing.

 - Avoid loud places.
-Nightclubs with debilitating loud music is just a risk no one should take.
+Nightclubs with debilitating loud music are just a risk no one should take.
 I've never found the root cause of my tinnitus.
-Maybe if I avoided loud surroundings when I was younger, I probably wouldn't be writing at this moment.
+Maybe if I had avoided loud surroundings when I was younger, I probably wouldn't be writing at this moment.

 - Mind your surroundings, don't be too macho to put your hands over your ears.
 If it's too loud for you, assume the position and cover up!